 some individuals are in this category because they meet the criteria of

-a high risk driver (e.g. suspended license, two or more moving
+a high risk driver (e.g. suspended license, three or more moving

 Know the status of your employees and ensure only those qualified to

 drive are permitted to drive on official university business.

 Contact Raychelle Williams at email@example.com or 568-4500 if you have any questions.

 Travel and Accidents